How to lead a session

 The Submission and Selection Process

 To submit your proposal, just complete the form on the website.

 Your submission is completely anonymous right up until we have the draft programme - then we just check that you're not down to do two talks at once.

 All sessions submitted by midnight on 1st February will receive feedback to help improve the proposal.

-After the 14th February, all sessions will be reviewed by by at least three different reviewers - sessions are still anonymous at this stage.
+After the deadline, all sessions will be reviewed by by at least three different reviewers .
+A programme meeting in March will decide on the final programme - sessions are still anonymous at this stage..

 All speakers will also be supported by our well-established shepherding process which has ensured the standard of sessions at SPA is exceptionally high.